-A pianist, collaborator of different mediums, musicologist, pedagogue, composer, and performer, Lucy allows music to go anywhere possible that is unexplored.
+A pianist, teacher, composer, and interdisciplinary artist, Lucy allows music to go anywhere possible that is unexplored.
 She draws from a rich repertoire ranging from 17th century solo piano works to interdisciplinary projects and music with electronics.
 Her performances have led her from the Chopin Festival in Naleczow, Poland, a renovated cathedral-music venue in Copenhagen, to the Contemporary Opera Ensemble at the Manhattan School of Music, and beyond the scale of a concert pianist.
-As a passionate activist, she has organized benefit concerts for the ACLU and American Lung Cancer Foundation at her alma mater, Western Michigan University, as well as in Denmark.
-She is the founder of a contemporary collective based in NYC, which gives voice to forgotten women in literature and history.
+As a passionate activist, she has organized benefit concerts for the ACLU and American Lung Cancer Foundation, and Democrat Socialists of America.
+Recent performance highlights include interdisciplinary projects with theater, poetry, music, and improvisation with the Collaborative Arts Ensemble to reinterpret the music of Bach, Evan Ziporyn’s Black Star Project with Maya Beiser and the Ambient Orchestra, and a performance of her on-site specific work, “silence | visible” in response with Fujiko Nakaya’s FOGxFlo sculptures in the Emerald Necklace Conservancy.
+She is one half of the toy piano duo, chromic, and founder of interdisciplinary collective, strangers in a room, which gives voice to forgotten women in literature and history.

 Her primary influences are Yayoi Kusama, Rachmaninoff, Greta Gerwig, Cy Twombly, Murakami, and Studio Ghibli films.
 She has held collaborative pianist positions at New Yorrk University, Interlochen Academy of the Arts, the University of Michigan, and the Manhattan School of Music.